automl/ConfigSpace/README.md

 # ConfigSpace

-A simple Python/Cython module implementing a domain specific language to manage configuration spaces for algorithm configuration and hyperparameter optimization tasks.
+A simple Python module implementing a domain specific language to manage configuration spaces for algorithm configuration and hyperparameter optimization tasks.
 Distributed under BSD 3-clause, see LICENSE except all files in the directory ConfigSpace.nx, which are copied from the networkx package and licensed